Are Scheana Marie and Robby Hayes Dating? Reality Stars Spotted in Hawaii Together

 Robby Hayes and Scheana Marie fueled relationship rumors Wednesday when they were spotted vacationing together in Oahu, Hawaii.

-The Vanderpump Rules star, 33, and former Bachelorette contestant, 29, were photographed by TMZ and The Blast splashing around in the ocean and taking a walk along the beach together.
+The Vanderpump Rules star, 33, and former Bachelorette contestant, 29, were photographed splashing around in the ocean and taking a walk along the beach together.

 The duo showed off their beach-ready bodies for the day, with Marie wearing a striped one-piece bathing suit and Hayes in a pair of short swim trunks.
 Reps did not immediately return PEOPLE’s request for comment.